 11. The updated Best Council Plan was due to be launched on 1st April 2020.
-However, in light of the significantly changed context as a result of Covid-19 and its unprecedented impact on the city and the organisation, the launch was put back so that the content could be reviewed and revised where appropriate.
+However, in light of the significantly changed context as a result of Covid-19 and its unprecedented impact on the city and the organisation, the launch was put back to July 2020, enabling the content to be reviewed and revised where appropriate to reflect the changed context to our plan.
 The headline ambitions, outcomes and priorities remain the same.
 A more fundamental review of the Best Council Plan is planned for later in the year as the longer-term implications of coronavirus become more clear.